LuigiGonnella/SE2-OfficeQueue/Retrospective/retrospective_sprint1.md

 - What did go wrong in the sprint?

+        We underestimated time in planning and spent more time on uncategorized tasks like the sprint planning and we waived test time.

 - What caused your errors in estimation (if any)?

+        We divided the tasks and stories in internal groups and while performing the tasks simultaneously we didn't catch up with the other groups on time.

+        It was our first time working together and with Agile.

 - What lessons did you learn (both positive and negative) in this sprint?

+        We understood how to work together under pressure.
+(Positive)

+        We agreed and made unanimous decisions.
+(Positive)

+        We learned that planning and communication are key elements in a group project.
+(Negative)

 - Which improvement goals set in the previous retrospective were you able to achieve?